ZhangZhuoSJTU/Web3Bugs/README.md

 + [Finding Permission Bugs in Smart Contracts with Role Mining](https://personal.ntu.edu.sg/yi_li/files/Liu2022FPB.pdf), which addresses access control issues.
 + [AChecker: Statically Detecting Smart Contract Access Control Vulnerabilities](https://people.ece.ubc.ca/mjulia/publications/ACheckerICSE2023.pdf), which addresses access control issues.

+## Folder Structure and Bug Labels

+### Folder Structure

+The dataset is organized into four folders:

++ `papers/`: contains our ICSE23 paper summarizing our preliminary results, as well as the supplementary material for the paper.
++ `results/`: contains the bug classification (bugs.csv) and the description for each contest (contests.csv).
++ `contracts/`: contains all the smart contracts that we examined, using the version at the time of the contest.
++ `reports/`: contains all the reports provided by code4rena.

 ## Cite